Killing of Abdel Fattah al-Sharif: Imprisonment and aftermath

 Azaria began his prison term on 9 August at Prison Four.
-He was released after serving nine months of his sentence after a parole board ordered his early release.
-Azaria was released on 8 May 2018, two days earlier than his original release date, after prison commanders granted him an early release to attend his brother's wedding, in accordance with regulations that allow for early release in such circumstances.
+He was released on 8 May 2018 after serving nine months of his sentence following a parole board order.
+Azaria term was shortened by two additional days, after prison commanders granted him an early release to attend his brother's wedding, in accordance with regulations that allow for early release in such circumstances.

 In accordance with a decision the IDF made in October 2017, about half of Azaria's discharge pay was withheld as a result of his conviction.
 Azaria, who would have originally been entitled to NIS 48,000 ($13,720), received NIS 24,000 ($6,860) instead.